-Moreover, each participant has to complete the mandatory training courses and, for impacted roles, the customer due diligence periodic review (Know Your Customer) and the MiFID Customer Profiling, within a pre-defined threshold in order to be entitled to the bonus.
+Moreover, each participant has to complete the mandatory training courses and, for impacted roles, the customer due diligence periodic review (Know Your Customer), within a pre-defined threshold in order to be entitled to the bonus.

 Each Group Material Risk Taker receives the Group Incentive System Rules with a detailed description of the system and its application.